rsullivan00/blog/_posts/2019-11-27-apollo-jsonapi.markdown

 ---

-I've had the pleasure to work with GraphQL in some of our more recently built applications.
+I've had the pleasure of working with GraphQL in some of our more recently built applications.
 Developing frontend applications backed by a GraphQL API is the most productive my team and I have ever been.
 The flexibility provided lets you try out a variety of UX solutions to your problem, without any